krisbaranski/krisbaranski/README.md

 - ⚡ Fun fact: ...
 -->
 My name is Kris and i'm currently learning:
-- basics of JavaScript (Fundamentals1&2)
+- basics of JavaScript
-- developers skils, editor setup
-- DOM and Events
+- developers skils, editor setup, DOM and Events